anurag-23/Revels-17-Android/README.md

 # Revels'17

-Official android app for the annual technical fest "Revels'17" of Manipal Institute of Technology, Manipal, India.
+Official android app for the annual cultural and sports fest "Revels'17" of Manipal Institute of Technology, Manipal, India.

 Features:
 ==